XIA-s-game/Game/ai_discreption.md

 This script manages scene-specific flow such as ending video playback.
 AI helped with code organization and handling scene transitions, while the actual video asset, timing, and scene setup were handled by me.

 ---

-## My Own Contributions

-The main creative and development work was completed by me, including:

-- Game concept and story design
-- Main quest and side quest flow
-- Puzzle design and interaction rules
-- Scene building and object placement
-- Character, NPC, and environment setup
-- UI layout decisions and visual adjustments
-- Inspector reference setup
-- Testing, debugging, and gameplay balancing
-- Final presentation preparation

----

-## External Assets

-The project uses external assets such as models, animations, audio, video, textures, and environment assets.
-These were imported and arranged in Unity as part of the game development process.

----